 I was getting ready to speak before a large group of women.

 Yes, definitely.
-Standing in front of crowds is not something I do easily.
+While I do it often, standing in front of crowds is not something I do easily.

 My 8th grade English teacher was merciless in grading speeches: “Talk louder.”
 Then, “You have to look UP!”
 Finally, “Stop counting the bricks at the back of the wall; you have to look AT your audience.”

 I don’t think she thought I’d ever get it.
 Or at least wouldn’t admit I could.
 My final one of the year, I hit the nail on the head.
 I spoke up.
 I looked up.
 I looked at my audience (or at least at their foreheads).
 And I got a standing ovation from the class.
 But when it came time to getting the grade, she somehow lost my speech.

 I wonder what she’d say today if she realized how often I speak now.

 But, truthfully, my nervousness on this particular morning wasn’t from Mrs. Brown’s repetition in my head.
 I wasn’t worried about being the most polished speaker.

 Did I want to trip going up to the stage, drop all my notes on the floor, suddenly have my tongue go numb, or have all my jokes fall flat?